NikinAI/TypedGraph/README.md

 ```

-Rules should be able to be written to allow this type of graph structure and only this.
-For instance, we would not want to allow `Knives[Peeled_potatoes, Potatoes] >>> Pot[Peeled_potatoes, Cooked_potatoes]` because the content flow would be inconsistant.
-Following the previous section, we would also write rules to forbid edge construction like `Pot >>> Storage`
+Rules should be able to be written to allow this type of graph structure and no other.
+For instance, we do not want to allow `Knives[Peeled_potatoes, Potatoes] >>> Pot[Peeled_potatoes, Cooked_potatoes]` because the content flow would be inconsistant.
+Following the previous section, we can also write rules to forbid edge construction like `Pot >>> Storage`